vpayno/exercism-workspace/go/clock/clock-doc.md

 func New(h, m int) Clock
 ```

-New returns a new clock with the normalized given hours and minutes\.
+New returns a new clock with the normalized given hours and minutes.

 ### func \(Clock\) [Add](<https://github.com/vpayno/exercism-workspace/blob/main/go/clock/clock.go#L44>)